Reducing waste with your supply chain

-If you are looking at strategies for reducing waste within your business, one route could be to take a look at your supply chain.
-It is common for extra waste to be generated within this, and therefore this article aims to help you figure out what steps you can take to cut it down.
+If you are looking at strategies for reducing waste within your supply chain, this article aims to help you figure out what steps you can take to cut it down.

 Determine what you actually need